 Some Final Thoughts

-As I said initially, answering the question of what RoR is used for is not easy.
-Depending on your role in the app development process this answer may vary.
-I hope to have made it clear to everyone that there are quite a few important uses of RoR for web and mobile app development.
+As I said initially, answering the question of what the RoR web framework is used for is not easy.
+Depending on your role in the app development process, this answer may vary.
+However, one thing is clear: Rails is something you want to have within your technology stack if you are looking for rapid and scalable application development solutions.

-RoR has proven time and time again to be a strong framework that will surely stay around for quite a while.
+I hope to have made it clear to everyone that there are quite a few important uses of Rails for web applications.
+The Ruby on Rails web development framework has proven time and time again to be a robust tool that will surely stay around for quite a while.
 I look forward to seeing how it will continue to evolve, and I recommend you do the same.

 Read this article to learn why some of the world’s best web applications use Ruby on Rails and why it is one tool you surely want for your web project.